Financial Records (BF 104)

 Webinars

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from presenters and ask questions in real time.
 If you miss one, they are always recorded and posted for later viewing.

 You will also have access to one-on-one time with the instructors to help you with the logistics of setting up your record-keeping system.